Call now: 252-767-6166

 PROD920xr:/usr/oracle/9.2.0:N

 The first field is the Oracle SID.
 The second field is the home directory for that Oracle SID.
-The Y or N instructs Oracle whether to start or stop the particular database when either the dbstart or dbshut command is issued.
-The dbstart command simply parses the oratab file and starts those databases that have a Y in the third field.
-It also uses the ORACLE_HOME specified in the file to connect internally to the database and issue the startup command.
+The Y or N instructs Oracle whether to automatically start or auto stop the particular database when either the dbstart or dbshut command is issued.

 The dbstart command can be added to the UNIX / Linux servers’ initialization or run level scripts.
 This enables dbstart to be executed each time the machine is booted or when it changes run levels.
 The method for implementing this is platform specific, as we see below.